 Vibration testing (Sine and Random) shall be as listed in Reference 1, section 3.4, at the level of integration that they are attached to the spacecraft (see Table 3-1).
 Boom and bracket mounted instruments shall be vibrated on their booms and brackets.
-Tests shall be performed in all 3 axes to the levels, limits, and durations indicated in reference 1, section 3.4.
-Comprehensive performance tests shall be performed before and after testing (but not necessarily between axes).
+Tests shall be performed on all 3 axis to the levels, limits, and durations indicated in reference 1, section 3.4.
+Comprehensive performance tests shall be performed before and after testing (but not between axes).
 The tests shall be preceded by a low-level sine sweep survey to determine modal frequencies and any required exciter notching for subsequent tests.
 This data shall also be used to verify Finite Element Model results where applicable (the IMPACT Boom).
 The unit under test shall be instrumented with accelerometers adequate to measure response.

+Self-shock testing shall consist of at least two firings of each actuator.
 The subsystems shall be vibrated in launch configuration (powered off).